jupyter/governance/charters/DeiCharter.md

 What will this committee work on?
 How will the purpose described above be accomplished?

 The DEI standing committee is responsible for:
-* Propose, execute, and evaluate the impact of DEI initiatives
+* Propose, execute, collect metrics, and evaluate the impact of DEI initiatives
 * Serve as a point of contact for DEI topics for the global Jupyter community
 * Serve as DEI ambassadors by including this topic in the discussions and spaces within Project Jupyter
 * Recommend and promote training, educational, and motivational materials on DEI